LucasReinaldo/mobile-gobarber/README.md

 To clone and run this application, we will need NodeJS + Yarn (or NPM) installed on computer and the [GoBarber Backend API](https://github.com/LucasReinaldo/backend-gobarber).

-After clone the repository, from our command line type:
+After this clone the repository, from our command line:

 ```
 # Clone this repository